 You may enroll on any day of the month.
-Classes start on the first and third Tuesdays of the month for students enrolling in the Managing Cosmetologist course at all locations.
-Classes start on the third Tuesday of the month for students enrolling in the Managing Manicuring course at all locations.
-Classes start on the fourth Tuesday of the month for students enrolling in the Managing Esthetician class at all locations and for students enrolling in the Barbering class at the expansion campus.
-Classes start on the fourth Tuesday of the month for students enrolling in the Combination Managing Esthetics and Managing Manicurist course at all locations.
+Classes start on the first and third Tuesdays of the month for students enrolling in the Cosmetologist, Cosmetologist Advanced, and Advanced Cosmetologist courses at all locations and for students enrolling in the Barbering course at the Niles campus.
+Classes start on the third Tuesday of the month for students enrolling in the Advanced Manicurist course at all locations.
+Classes start on the fourth Tuesday of the month for students enrolling in the Advanced Esthetician and Combination Advanced Esthetics & Advanced Manicurist courses at all locations.
 The Massage Therapy program starts on the third Monday of each month at the Boardman campus only.